 1. Power down and unplug the system from any power source.
 2. Remove the chassis cover.
 3. Disconnect the cabling to the backplane.
-4. Remove all of the hard drive trays from the front of the chassis.
-5. Remove the four upper screws at the top of the backplane, indicated by the arrows below.
-6. Loosen the three screws in the spring bar, located on the floor of the chassis, indicated by the arrows below (Figure 6-6).
+4. Remove all of the hard drive carriers from the front of the chassis.
+5. Remove the five upper screws at the top of the backplane and the screw from the side of the chassis, as indicated by the arrows below (Figure 6-6).